cs205-group11/amazon-recommendation-system/index.md

 1. Log in AWS Management Console.

 2. Follow [Guide: Spark Cluster on AWS](https://docs.google.com/document/d/1mBQAHfqlpu2WGeu48MGmNjo-m4r3IZha1HqFGXqcw_k/edit#) to create an EMR cluster.
-When asked to choose instance type, select c5.9xlarge with 9 nodes (1 master node + 8 worker nodes)
+When asked to choose instance type, select c5.9xlarge with 9 nodes (1 master node + 8 worker nodes).
+Some of the specifications and libraries of the cluster that we used are as follows:

+* Core Hadoop: Hadoop 2.8.5 with Ganglia 3.7.2, Hive 2.3.4, Hue 4.3.0, Mahout 0.13.0, Pig 0.17.0, and Tez 0.9.1

-  * Note: It is possible that your limit for creating this type of instances is too low (e.g. 0).
+**Note**: It is possible that your limit for creating this type of instances is too low (e.g. 0).
 If this is the case, you need to contact the technical support and create a request to increase this limit.

-3. `ssh` into the all nodes (including master and all worker nodes).
-Follow [this instruction](https://software.intel.com/en-us/distribution-for-python/choose-download/linux) to download and install Intel Distribution for Python for **all nodes**.
-This version of Python is built upon Intel Math Kernel Library(MKL) and it outperforms the original version of Python in numerical calculations since they are optimized on Intel processors.

-4. Before downloading the dataset, you need to increase the volume of the virtual machine since we have a large dataset.
-To do this we need to:
+3. The next step is to increase the volume of all nodes on the virtual machine to deal with the large dataset.
+The default partition size is not able to load the entire dataset.
+The following process must be followed for all 8 code nodes and 1 master node:

 * Navigate back to the EMR web interface, and click the 'Hardware' tab
 * Click the ID of the master/or worker node
 * Click the EC2 instance ID
 * In the 'Description' tab click on root device e.g. /dev/xvda
 * Click on the volume link (e.g. vol-094ce3910j)
 * Click on actions and modify the volume.
 You may change from 10 GB to 256 GB.
 * Navigate back to the terminal, and check partition size using `lsblk`
 * In the terminal, run `sudo growpart /dev/xvda 1`
 * In the terminal, run `sudo resize2fs /dev/nvme0n1p1`
-* Finally, to check the updated storage, we can use this command `df -h`
+* Finally, to check the updated storage, we can use this command `df -h`.
+Your partition size should be 256 GB now.

+4. `ssh` into the all nodes (including master and all worker nodes).
+Follow [this instruction](https://software.intel.com/en-us/distribution-for-python/choose-download/linux) to download and install Intel Distribution for Python for **all nodes**.
+This version of Python is built upon Intel Math Kernel Library(MKL) and it outperforms the original version of Python in numerical calculations since they are optimized on Intel processors.

 5. Download the rating dataset.
-It may take ~1 hour to complete this process.
+It may take a while (~40 mins) to complete this process depending on your network bandwidth.
 ```
 wget http://snap.stanford.edu/data/amazon/productGraph/aggressive_dedup.json.gz
 ```

 6. Extract the rating data using `gzip`.
 ```
 gzip -d aggressive_dedup.json.gz